 If you’d prefer to lace up your hiking boots and adventure through the woods, Sayner-Star Lake has plenty of options!
 I did quite a bit of hiking while I was there and the two trails that I would recommend are the Star Lake Nature Trail and Trampers Trail.

 - Star Lake Nature Trail: This trail is located on a peninsula that juts out into Star Lake.
 There are two loops.
 The shorter loop is 1 mile long and stays on the interior of the peninsula.
 The longer loop is 2.5 miles long and skirts the perimeter of the peninsula, offering some beautiful lake views!
 Check out the trail map here.

-- Trampers Trail: This stunning hiking trail weaves through old growth forest and alongside Star Lake.
-There are multiple places to access Trampers Trail.
+- Trampers Trails: This stunning hiking trail weaves through old-growth forest and alongside Star Lake.
+There are multiple places to access the Trampers Trails.
 I chose to access it by turning onto Hook Road, which is off of Hwy N. You’ll drive about a mile down this one-lane dirt road until you hit the trailhead.

 Golfing at Plum Lake Golf Course: A scenic 9-hole golf course just minutes from Sayner.